-One of the most important things you can do to improve at chess is learn how to read and write chess notation.
+One of the most important things you can do to improve at chess is learning how to read and write chess notation.
 Knowing notation is crucial to learning from books and the games of stronger players, and also allows you to record your own games for later review.

 Luckily, it only takes a few minutes to learn notation.
 In this article, you'll learn how to read and write algebraic notation -- the most common form of notation used today.

 First, it's important to understand how the squares are named.
 The diagram shows the coordinates used to name the ranks and files.
 From White's perspective, the files from left to right are named "a" through "h."
-The ranks are are numbered 1 through 8, beginning with the rank containing White's pieces.
+The ranks are numbered 1 through 8, beginning with the rank containing White's pieces.
 Each square is named by combining its file and rank.
 For instance, the square the White king begins the game on is e1, while the Black queen starts on d8.

 Algebraic notation also uses abbreviations for each type of piece.
 There are fairly simple to remember; in most cases, the abbreviation is the first letter of the piece's name.

 Note that the knight is abbreviated as N, to avoid confusion with the king.
-Also notice that pawns aren't assigned an abbreviation; for pawn moves, only the square names are used.
+Also, notice that pawns aren't assigned an abbreviation; for pawn moves, only the square names are used.

 The basics of notation are very simple.
 To note a move, simply write the abbreviation of the piece moving, along with the square the piece is moving to.

 For example, moving a bishop to the d7 square is notated by writing Bd7.
 Pawn moves use only the square name; moving a pawn to e4 is written simply as e4.
 When written, moves are numbered as pairs; 1. e4 Nc6 would tell us that on his first move, White moved his e-pawn to e4, and Black responded by moving his knight to c6.